INSIDE: The Ultimate Guide to Best Japanese Chocolate in Japan 2021.

-Made from locally made dark chocolate and fresh, thick Hokkaido cream, the finish is a chocolate dust coating that reminds me of pixie dust.
+Made from locally made dark chocolate and fresh, thick Hokkaido cream, the chocolate dust coating finish on these Japanese chocolate squares reminds me of pixie dust.

 Words to describe this unique chocolate include rich, thick, moist and a chocolate explosion in your mouth.

 Velvety smooth and silky Nama chocolate is made in limited edition batches, so be quick to jump on those.
 It’s probably the most expensive Japanese chocolate but worth it.

 Why is Royce chocolate expensive?
 The ingredients are top notch.